aiven/devportal/docs/products/dragonfly/howto/migrate-aiven-redis-df-console.rst

 ''''''''''''''''''''
 Once all the necessary checks have been completed successfully, you can proceed with the migration process.

-* Click **Start migration** to initiate th data migration process to Aiven for Dragonfly.
+* Click **Start migration** to initiate the data migration process to Aiven for Dragonfly.